mhprasanna-spec/DevOps-Project-18/spring-boot-app/src/main/java/com/abhishek/script.md

 > 6. *Verifies the rollout — if pods don't come up within 2 minutes, the pipeline fails and we're alerted*"

 ---

-## 3. Why K3s Instead of Minikube?

-> *"Minikube is great for local testing on a laptop, but K3s is much better for a project like this.
-K3s is a certified, production-grade Kubernetes distribution — lightweight, uses less RAM, and runs comfortably on a single EC2 t2.large.
-It gives me a realistic cluster experience rather than a sandbox.
-In an actual job, you're never going to use Minikube in production, so K3s is a much more honest representation of real-world Kubernetes."*

 ---

 ## 4. Why SonarQube?
 What Does It Check?